miohtama/capitalgram/posts/filecoin.md

 ###  Databases of business applications

 A lot of small read/write transactions.
-I will skip this use case and assume FileCoin cannot do this kind of IO pattern today.
+I will skip this use case and assume Filecoin cannot do this kind of IO pattern today.
 Usually this kind of IO pattern requires locally mounted storage and decentralisation is done on the application level, not on a storage level.

 [In this category there was a non-trustless product called BigChainDB](https://www.bigchaindb.com/), but looks like their blog has gone quiet.